bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 .. note:: Each code block below contains a single command that may be extended over multiple lines.

-.. todo::  Why does this example use -d @filename.xml and the previous example use -T filename.xml?

 .. code-block:: console

    curl -v -u admin:geoserver -XPOST -d @nycLayerGroup.xml -H "Content-type: text/xml"
      http://localhost:8080/geoserver/rest/layergroups

+.. note:: The argument ``-d@filename.xml`` in this example is used to send a file as the body of an HTTP request with a POST method.
+The argument ``-T filename.xml`` used in the previous example was used to send a file as the body of an HTTP request with a PUT method.

 This layer group can be viewed with a WMS GetMap request::